So you’ve made it through the December build up. But now’s the big moment. How best to handle holiday stress on Christmas day itself?

 Often we just moan ‘I feel stressed‘.
 And without thinking about why exactly that is, we just indulge that vague sensation of anxiety until it grows bigger and bigger.

 But we can’t deal with something if we don’t even know what it is.
 When you feel holiday stress rising ask yourself, ‘what exactly is it that is stressing me out?”
 Get as detailed as you can.

 If it’s the meal, then that means you can figure out how to make it easier.
 But if you are telling yourself it’s the meal but really it’s about seeing a relative you’ve been avoiding, admit this to yourself so you can work through your feelings and be ready.

 6. Time out.

 The pressure cooker of Christmas can have us far from feeling ourselves, so it’s important to find a moment of privacy to get centred before engaging in any dispute.
 Do whatever you can to step way from the situation.
 Take the dog for an impromptu run around the block, sneak out to the garden, lock yourself in the loo.

-7. Write it out.
+7. Write it out or breathe it out.

-10. Find a balanced thought.
+8. Find a balanced thought.

-12. Don’t make a triangle.
+10. Don’t make a triangle.

-So although it’s perfectly normal to spend about ten minutes feeling upset, and by all means have a private cry and allow yourself to process the disappointment, try to contain the upset.
+So although it’s perfectly normal to spend about ten minutes feeling upset, and by all means have a private cry and allow yourself to process the disappointment?
+Try to contain the upset.
 Don’t put it on others.
 Go for the bigger picture – what went right?
 How wonderful is it that you have family to laugh at burnt turkey with?
 If others attempt to cheer you up, try not to get angry at them.
-It’s just their way of showing you that they love you more than any turkey in the world.
+It’s just their way of showing you that they love you, more than any turkey in the world.